-This error usually occurs when you try to start a service host process manually, rather than allowing the Service Fabric runtime to start it for you.
+This error usually occurs when you try to start a service host process manually.

 Ensure that you do not have any service projects set as startup projects in your solution.
 Only Service Fabric application projects should be set as startup projects.